philipkoch.net

 Back in the car, I then drove up north towards Belfast where had a walk around the city and diner before heading back to the car park…that was shut down… They decided to close it at 7pm on Saturdays instead of the usual 8 o’clock… without notice.
 As I was already changing plans, thinking of sleeping in Belfast, when walking around the block I met other drivers with their car locked in.
 We finally managed to get hold of a security guy that came over to free our vehicles.

-I drove up-north and checked-in rather late in a traditional comfy hotel in Portrush, from where my two day hike was supposed to start.
-Once I had unpacked my stuff I noticed I was missing my camera charger.
-Next day I drove off to Londonderry to buy a charger, had a walk around the old town and on my way back visited the Bushmills whisky distillery, the oldest licensed distillery in the world. |
+Next day I drove off to Londonderry to buy a charger, had a walk around the old town and on my way back visited the Bushmills whisky distillery, the oldest licensed distillery in the world.

 After some food shopping I headed off on my hiking trail that will bring me past the bespoke Giant Causeway site.